The best star host camping in West Virginia

 If you’re seeking mountain vistas, you’ve come to the right place!
 Bound by the Appalachian Mountains and the Allegheny Mountains, West Virginia is an alpine wilderness brimming with craggy peaks, cascading waterfalls, and forested ravines.
 Outdoor adventures are this state’s lifeblood, whether you’re hiking the Appalachian Trail, cooling off at a mountain lake, or enjoying some of the best rock climbing and whitewater rafting in the east.
 The main camping season runs from spring through fall, but winter getaways are still possible—six state parks offer year-round camping, and many RV parks and cabins stay open through ski season.

-99% (3.3K)
+99% (3.3K) 258 campsites

-Top-rated campgrounds near West Virginia
+Top-rated campgrounds in West Virginia

 Pets